theJman/soba-web-html-css/README.md

 **Assignment 5**

 You will find the rest of the instructions for this assignment embedded in the HTML files in the *html-lesson* directory.
 You will be converting plain text into HTML; add the required HTML tags.
 Each file includes additional instructions in the form of comments.
-I suggest approaching the assingment in the following order:
+I suggest approaching the assignment in the following order:

 * index.html
 * people.html